ealter/Elm-GUIs/paper/paper.md

 be skipped by those already familiar with Elm.
 Section 3 presents a first attempt at a menu and details the issue we encountered.
 Section 4 presents Elm's hover detection for DOM elements and how it can be extended to meet our needs.
-Section 5 analyzes TodoFRP.
-Section 6 explains our menu implementation in detail.
+Section 5 explains our menu implementation in detail.
+Section 6 analyzes TodoFRP.
 Section 7 concludes with a notice to the Elm community.

 Sentences that need a home:
 We have opted for clarity and thoroughness over brevity.
 This paper uses both general, theory-bound techniques and practical hacks to achieve its goals.

-### Elm for Functional Programmers

-*This paragraph needs a better home or to be cut.*
 Elm compiles down to JavaScript to run in the browser.
 Executing Elm programs requires the compiled code as well as `elm-runtime.js` which is included with the compiler.

-*Note to Max: A Haskell program with the IO monad can very well not have all of its input at the start of execution*

-*Note to Eliot: You want to take out that parenthesized phrase then?*
+### Elm for Functional Programmers

-A typical functional program (e.g. in Haskell) is *transformative*: all input is available at the start of execution, and after a hopefully finite amount of time the program terminates with some output.
+A typical functional program is *transformative*: all input is available at the start of execution, and after a hopefully finite amount of time the program terminates with some output.
 In contrast, Elm programs are *reactive*: not all input is available immediately and the program may indefinitely adjust output with each input.
 In simple programs, the inputs at a given time fully determine the output.
 More complex programs will take advantage of Elm's ability to remember state.

 #### Signals: Time-varying values